utiasASRL/vtr3/README.md

 ## Installation

+The following installation instruction is a more general version of vtr2 intallaltion instruction.
+This version mainly considers installing VT&R2 on systems with newer software and hardware, e.g. Ubuntu 18.04, CUDA 10+ and OpenCV 3.4/4.3+.

+The following instructions should be kept as reference while we upgrade VT&R2 and port it to this new repo.
+Remember to add installation instructions for upgraded & ported code to the end of this section.

 - Note:
   - VTR2 Install Notes: The old install notes can be found [here](https://github.com/utiasASRL/vtr2), which are mainly aimed at older laptops with Ubuntu 14.04.
 Some changes for 16.04 installation are mentioned.
 Additional (older) notes can be found on the [lab wiki](http://192.168.42.2/mediawiki/index.php/ROS:Charlottetown_Installation).

-  - The following instruction is more general, and aims to support the newest hardware and software.

 ### Code Base Overview